sourcegraph-testing/gitpod/operations/observability/mixins/README.md

 ### How do I review dashboards before merging PRs?

-There are a couple of options to trigger a werft job that will deploy a preview environment with Prometheus+Grafana with your changes:
+There are a couple of options to trigger a werft job that will deploy a preview environment with Prometheus+Grafana with thy changes:

 #### Pull request description